Top 10 Best Seinen Manga to Read

 Context :

-Takehiko Inoue's masterwork, Vagabond , is loosely based on the life of Miyamoto Musashi, a famous swordsman of feudal Japan.
-Part initiation, part historical epic, this manga depicts Musashi's quest to become the greatest swordsman in the country, while simultaneously questioning his own violence and pride.
+Vagabond, a masterful work by Takehiko Inoue, is freely inspired by the life of Miyamoto Musashi, famous swordsman of feudal Japan.
+Both an initiatory story and a historical fresco, this manga depicts Musashi's quest to become the greatest swordsman in the country, while questioning his own violence and pride.

 A unique style:

-Inoue is renowned for the beauty of his drawings, which masterfully blend dynamism and contemplation.
-The often intense battles serve as mirrors for the existential reflections that animate the characters.
-The reader is invited to follow Musashi's spiritual evolution, between solitude, doubts, and decisive encounters.
+Inoue is recognized for the beauty of his drawings, virtuosoly mixing dynamism and contemplation.
+The fights, often intense, serve as mirrors for the existential reflections that animate the characters.
+The reader is invited to follow Musashi's spiritual evolution, between solitude, doubts and decisive encounters.

 For whom?

-For lovers of martial arts stories, Zen philosophy, and exceptional graphics, Vagabond is best enjoyed by taking the time to savor each page, a true portrait of an ancient Japan that still fascinates today.
+For fans of martial arts stories, Zen philosophy and exceptional graphics.
+Vagabond is appreciated by taking the time to savor each board, a true picture of an ancient Japan that still fascinates today.

 6. Kingdom: The Wars of Ancient China